llm-d-incubation/inferno-autoscaler/docs/ocp-deployment.md

 - A consequent decrease in the incoming request rate is observed by the Workload Variant Autoscaler.

 The latter could even bring the WVA to wrongly decrease the desired number of replicas, causing effective SLO violation.
-Because of that, there is the need to have a clean startup configuration using readiness and startup probes: a `yaml` example snippet for the patch can be found [at the bottom of this README](#hpa-configuration-example-configsampleshpa-integrationyaml).
+Because of that, there is the need to have a clean startup configuration using readiness and startup probes: a `yaml` example snippet for the patch can be found [at the end of this README](#hpa-configuration-example-configsampleshpa-integrationyaml).

 ```bash
 # After creating the file `config/samples/probes-patch.yaml`
 # Apply probe patch for the existing vLLM deployment
 kubectl patch deployment ms-inference-scheduling-llm-d-modelservice-decode -n $NAMESPACE$ --patch-file config/samples/probes-patch.yaml
 ```

+## Running benchmarks

+We use **GuideLLM** as a load generator for the vLLM servers deployed by the `llm-d` infrastructure, and scaled by the Inferno-Autoscaler.

+We can generate traffic by using Kubernetes `Job`s, which will launch GuideLLM to generate traffic for the servers.
+A sample `yaml` snippet for a Job launching GuideLLM against the Inference Gateway deployed by `llm-d` can be found [at the end of this README](#guidellm-job-configuration-example-configsamplesguidellm-jobyaml).

 ## Example: scale-up scenario